t9md/atom-vocabuilder/README.md

 - Let mac speak word by `say` command.

 Each action can be disabled one by one on setting-view.

+### NOTE for Google Image search

+Vocabuilder use selenium to programmatically control Chrome Web browser.
+So if you want use Google Image search by Chrome browser, you need to install  [WebDriver for Chrome](http://chromedriver.chromium.org/downloads) manually.
+Download and extract and copy it to in your PATH.

 ### Development status